 - Can you facilitate strong team collaboration?
 When you have different teams or departments that need to work together, are they able to do so efficiently?
 Look for ways you can bridge any gaps you find with existing or new policies or resources.

 As you perfect your workflows, be sure to look at them on a larger scale and in smaller batches.
-If you want your processes and value to improve, you have to address all of the problems that exist.
+If you want your business processes to improve and value to increase, you must address all the problems that exist.

 A pull system guarantees that your team only completes work that is needed at that time.
 Rather than creating a large amount of unordered product just in case a sizable order comes in, for example, you should only produce (pull) the number you need then.

 A pull system ensures that your team’s efforts aren’t wasted if something changes.
-It also directs energy to the tasks important at the moment.
+It also directs energy to the tasks important now.
 More importantly, it prevents new problems and waste.
-You won’t get stuck with inventory that may sit for an undetermined amount of time, something that is especially important for items like food.
+You won’t get stuck with inventory that may sit for an undetermined amount of time, something that is especially important for perishable items.
 Implementing a pull system also keeps you from spending money that doesn’t need to be spent.

 Instead, you develop systems that allow you to work faster and more efficiently to meet immediate needs.
-No matter the demand volume or timing, your team can use these processes to deliver.
+No matter the demand volume or timing, your team can use these processes to deliver value on time and within budget.

 Even the most perfect system changes with time.
 Maintaining continuous improvements ensures that you retain the value you achieved with consistency in every circumstance.
 With a lean management system, your team will always find the ideal processes to use for greater results.